 Lively ruins of the lost empire:

-The ruins of the great empire are spread over a large area but are close to each other.
+Today, the ruins of the great empire are spread over a large area but are close to each other.
 Thus, if one has time, one can cycle around the place leisurely over a few days.
 But, I didn’t have that much of time.
 So, I hopped in an auto-rickshaw from site to site.
 As I was moving around and discovering various monuments and other natural sites, a very unique feeling engulfed me.
 It was partly a deja vu feeling, and partly mesmerizing!
 The whole area was so ancient, and yet so lively that I felt like history was talking to me!
 I felt like historical events were happening in front of me!
 I can’t forget that feeling, and yet I can’t really put it into words properly.

 Marvellous, original and unique architecture